EpicBounties/CorporateSite/_posts/en/2021-09-28-epic-bounties-ceo.md

 José Ramón Palanco, CEO of Epic Bounties, has a clear objective with the platform: to make Epic Bounties the world's leading Spanish-speaking platform in the hotly contested market of cybersecurity bug bounty programmes.

 Renowned figures in the world of cybersecurity have joined this project, such as Jaime Restrepo, founder of the DragonJAR community.
-Epic Bounties is committed to having the best Spanish and Latin American researchers at all times, providing services through the main MSSPs and complying with European regulatory standards.
+Epic Bounties is committed to having the best Spanish and Latin American researchers at all times, providing services through the main partners and complying with European regulatory standards.

 One of the reasons why Epic Bounties has prioritised the Spanish-speaking world is clear: there is no company like this in the Hispanic market.
 Even so, there is a strong demand that ends up with providers in other countries.
 Some companies that need this type of service may find the language barrier to be a barrier to managing hunters, speaking with the platform in the same language at all times without problems.
 Companies can also find as an advantage the proximity and the confidence that Epic Bounties will comply with European regulations: money laundering prevention directive, GDPR...
 At Epic Bounties we offer organisations the best local hunters, as well as a much closer treatment.